-June is Fireworks Safety Month and with July 4th holiday approaching, Jamaica Hospital Medical Center wants everyone to know the potential dangers associated with these explosives that we so closely associate with Independence Day.
+With July 4th holiday approaching, Jamaica Hospital Medical Center wants everyone to know the potential dangers associated with fireworks so you can avoid injuring yourself or others.

 In states where it is legal to purchase and operate fireworks, please be sure to follow the following safety tips: